 BILL HOUSTON - VICE-CHAIR

-Bill has been an active member of the Sahelo-Saharan Interest Group (SSIG) since its inception, and a founding member of the US Board of SCF; he currently serves as its Vice President.
+Bill has been an active member of the Sahelo-Saharan Interest Group (SSIG) since its inception, and a founding member of the US Board of Sahara Conservation; he currently serves as its Vice President.
 Bill has dedicated 30 years of his life to captive breeding and conservation of antelope species at the St. Louis Zoo.
 He currently serves as Assistant General Curator and Director of the Sahelo-Saharan Wildlife Conservation Center at the Saint Louis Zoo.
 In addition to his duties at the Saint Louis Zoo, Bill serves on several AZA conservation committees in the Americas, including a role as species coordinator for the AZA Species Survival Plan (SSP).

 KOENRAAD DE SMET - SECRETARY

-Koen joined the American Board of SCF as secretary in 2004.
+Koen joined the American Board of Sahara Conservation as secretary in 2004.
 He is an agricultural engineer by training and retired from the Flemish Ministry of the Environment, where he was Director of Nature.
 His career started in the Sahel, at the Comité Permanent Inter-États de Lutte contre la Sécheresse dans le Sahel (CILSS) in Ouagadougou.
 Later, he spent 10 years in Algeria where he taught nature conservation at the National Agronomic Institute, getting involved in the management of protected areas in Tunisia and Algeria.
 His PhD was on the distribution and conservation of large mammals in Algeria.
 He still collaborates episodically with his Algerian and Burkinabe colleagues.

 KAREN SAUSMAN - TREASURER

 Although she grew up in Chicago, Illinois, Karen soon discovered that deserts spoke to her like no other environment.
 She moved to California to study their ecology.
 In 1970, she was chosen to be the director and founder of Living Desert, a zoological and botanical garden dedicated to the deserts of the world.
-In 2007, Living Desert played a key role in the creation of the Sahara Conservation Fund.
+In 2007, Living Desert played a key role in the creation of the Sahara Conservation.
 Also active in the Association of Zoos & Aquaria (AZA) Antelope Taxonomy Advisory Group (TAG), Karen created and managed pedigree records for a variety of endangered desert antelopes, including Arabian Oryx, Leptoceran Gazelle and Mhorr's Gazelle, as well as sand cats.
-Now retired, she continues to be involved in desert ecosystem conservation as Treasurer of SCF in the United States.
+Now retired, she continues to be involved in desert ecosystem conservation as Treasurer of Sahara Conservation in the United States.

 ROSELINE BEUDELS-JAMAR - ACTIVE MEMBER